hunger/downloader/README.md

 URLs and then go and download all of the files.

-It supports system proxy configuration, parallel downloads of different files, as well as files being mirrored on different machines.
+It supports system proxy configuration, parallel downloads of different files, validation of downloads via a callback, as well as files being mirrored on different machines.

 Callbacks to provide progress information are supported as well.